Walgreens The Thread

 How can I regrow hair after chemo or radiation?

-You can also talk to your healthcare provider about whether minoxidil may be beneficial for you.
+• Talking to your healthcare provider about whether minoxidil may be beneficial for you.
 Minoxidil is a topical treatment for hair loss that has been shown to stimulate growth.
 You usually apply it in liquid solution or foam form two to three times per day.
 Studies indicate that the over-the-counter medication may enhance hair growth after chemo and radiation in some people.